-Each Activity Director is responsible for preparing and submitting to the Title III Office a Mid-Year Progress Report of accomplishments in the activity.
-This report is due March 31 st of each year.
+Each Activity Director is responsible for preparing and submitting to the Title III Office a Mid-Year and End Year Progress Report of accomplishments in the activity.

 12. Annual Inventory of Equipment

 Each Activity Director is responsible for the inventory of equipment.
 All equipment purchased with Title III funds must be tagged with the Title III Inventory tag as well as logged on the Title III Inventory Log.
 In addition, all equipment must be inventoried by the Department of Property Management.